 In considering which persons to nominate as directors for election by stockholders, the Board of Directors and its Nominating Committee consider the experience, qualifications, attributes and skills of candidates, in light of the Company's then existing business and structure.
 Additionally, the committee generally will hire an outside firm to perform a background check on potential nominees.
 On an annual basis, the Nominating Committee evaluates the qualifications and diversity of the Board of Directors who are available for reelection in light of the characteristics of independence, age, skills, experience, availability of service to the Company and tenure of its members, and the Board of Directors' anticipated needs.
-The Nominating Committee has adopted a policy that it will seek to enhance the perspectives and experiences of the members of the Board of Directors for its approval the slate of directors to be nominated for election at the annual meeting of the Company's stockholders.
-The Board of Directors and its Nominating Committee evaluates the epriodically review board composition and the policies with respect thereto and as part of this review, the Nominating Committee evaluates the effectiveness of its policies, including the provisions with respect to diversity.
+The Nominating Committee has adopted a policy that it will seek to enhance the perspectives and experiences of the members of the Board of Directors through diversity in gender, ethnic background, geographic origin and professional experience.
+The Nominating Committee recommends to the Board of Directors and its Nominating Committee periodically review board composition and the policies with respect thereto and as part of this review, the Nominating Committee evaluates the effectiveness of its policies, including the provisions with respect to diversity.